What Is Generative Engine Optimization (GEO)?

 Show how you think

-Provide context others reuse
+Provide insight others can reuse

-The brands that win aren’t the loudest.
+The brands that win won’t be the loudest.

-They’re the most useful.
+They’ll be the most useful.

-This is where a lot of teams get it wrong.
+This is where most teams go wrong.

 They ask: